GRE/GMAT Score Waivers

 Students are welcome to submit test scores to strengthen their applications, and test scores submitted will be considered in the admission decision process.

-**For the MS in Marketing, students must have passed a university-level statistics course in the past 5 years (B or better), have equivalent industry experience, or have an undergraduate or graduate degree in natural science (biology, chemistry, physics), engineering, math, business, computer and information sciences, finance, marketing, or social and behavioral sciences (psychology, economics, sociology and political science).
+**For the MS in Marketing and MS in Business Analytics, students must have passed a university-level statistics course in the past 5 years (B or better), have equivalent industry experience, or have an undergraduate or graduate degree in natural science (biology, chemistry, physics), engineering, math, business, computer and information sciences, finance, marketing, or social and behavioral sciences (psychology, economics, sociology and political science).
 Applicants not meeting this criteria should submit GMAT or GRE scores for consideration.
+Please note that the MS in Business Analytics is not requiring a GMAT or GRE for Spring 2021 admission.

 MS in Mental Health Counseling